-When it comes to price, take into account that a high-end monitor is likely to last longer.
-The best gaming monitors will serve you at least for a decade.
+When it comes to price, take into account that a high-end TV for PC monitor is likely to last longer.
+The best TN monitors aimed at gaming will serve you at least for a decade.
 In the meantime, you will be able to upgrade your PC to improve your gaming experience.

-After reading this guide, you will be able to choose the perfect option allowing for a seamless gaming experience.
+After reading this guide, you will be able to choose a perfect glossy or matte monitor allowing for a seamless gaming experience.
 There are several factors you have to pay attention to when making your choice.
 I will list them below, as well as some of my personal favorites I have discovered after thorough testing.

 In most cases, the bigger gaming monitor you have, the better your playing experience is.
 However, in some cases, it is better to go after a 27-inch monitor or chose an option with an even smaller screen.